Our Faculty and Staff

 - Jang, E., & Kim, J. (2012).
 The effects of task types on English writing performance in social media-based learning environments.
 English Language & Literature Teaching, 8(2), 45-66.

 - Jang, E., Won, E., & Jeong, D. (2011).
-The effects of using Smartphones to assist lexical inferencing strategies in vocabulary learning.
+The effects of using smartphones to assist lexical inferencing strategies in vocabulary learning.
 Modern English Education, 12(3), 342-367.

 - Jang, E., Won, E., Kang, K., & Jeong, D. (2010).
 The university learner responses to mobile social media-based vocabulary learning.
 English Language & Literature, 15(2), 145-165.